The Mauritius Command: Plot summary

-On arrival, Aubrey meets Admiral Bertie who confirms Aubrey's position as Commodore and authorises him to hoist his broad pendant ('broad pennant' in some editions).
-He receives formal instructions to disrupt French interests in the region, and ultimately to take the islands of Mauritius and La Réunion.
-The convoy includes Lord Clonfert of the Otter, an Englishman with an Irish title; Captain Corbett of Néréide; and Captain Pym of the Sirius.
-Corbett sailed from the West Indies station with some of Aubrey's followers aboard.
-Bonden, Killick and others join, after Aubrey trades men into Corbett's ship.
-Corbett is capable but a flogging captain.
-Bertie advises Aubrey that Clonfert and Corbett are not on good terms with each other.
+At Cape Town, Aubrey meets Admiral Bertie, who confirms Aubrey's elevation to Commodore and authorises him to hoist his broad pendant ('broad pennant' in some editions) as commander of a small fleet with formal orders to disrupt French interests in the Indian Ocean and ultimately to capture the French-held islands of Mauritius and La Réunion.
+British stations in the region are short of ships and men, leaving the expedition poorly matched against the local French forces.
+Jack's subordinate captains include Lord Clonfert of the Otter, an insecure Englishman with an Irish title; Captain Corbett of the Néréide, whose reputation for excessive flogging has left his ship severely undermanned; and Captain Pym of the Sirius.
+Jack learns that his loyal coxswain Bonden and steward Killick sailed from the West Indies under Corbett, so he trades men with Néréide to bring them aboard Boadicea.
+Bertie advises Aubrey that none of his captains are on good terms with each other.

-For the first 2,000 miles of the voyage to the islands, Aubrey switches his pendant to the elderly 64-gun ship of the line HMS Raisonnable.
-The Caroline is taken; Corbett sails her, christened HMS Bourbonnaise, with dispatches to Cape Town and England.
+For the first 2,000 miles of the voyage to the islands, Jack switches his pendant to the elderly 64-gun ship of the line HMS Raisonnable.
+The Caroline is taken and renamed HMS Bourbonnaise, and Corbett sails her with despatches to Cape Town and England.
 The rest of the convoy returns to Cape Town.
-Aubrey shifts back to HMS Boadicea and sails upon news of more merchant ships taken by the French.
-The convoy is caught in a major hurricane, whence it sails back to Cape Town for repairs, receiving the first mail in many months.
-Sophia's letters are water-damaged, so Aubrey does not understand her full message.
+Jack shifts back to Boadicea and sails again upon hearing that more merchant ships have been taken by the French.
+The convoy is caught in a major tropical cyclone, whence it sails back to Cape Town for repairs, receiving the first mail in many months; Sophia's letters are water-damaged, and Jack tries to make sense of them.